NietoCurcio/SellerFinder/README.md

   }, [])
 ```

 I think the code above is a good example of closure.
 I've tried to debug code like that sometimes and studying this project I could notice why the console.log shows the same content in both, before and after getProduct(), even if I use an 'await' together with an async function declared in the Effect, or setTimeout.
-The appContext.product does not belongs to the environment of the effect callback function, so it will look in the outer function (the Component) and store its information as it is, in the time the callback function was created.
+The appContext.product does not belong to the environment of the effect callback function, so it will look in the outer function (the Component) and store its information as it is, in the time the callback function was created.
 It's like the Backpack of variables that the function can see (Closure), it's how codes that return a function that uses a variable of an outer function works, then appContext.product is a empty object in its closure (time that the function was created), the empty object is put in the function backpack of variables.

 Because of that if you use store.getState() (talking about Redux now) provided by useStore hook in react-redux package, you can see the difference, because when you call before, the getState() function you have the previous or initial environment (in its function body) and the second (notice that an await keyword in a async function is necessary, so that call getState once the state was updated) will have the new state, the new environment, it's the same idea of updating state based on the state, avoiding closure issues, setState(count => count + 1) is correct and setState(count + 1) is wrong.
-Note that I think the appropriate here would be create another useEffect where you put the state that you're concerned about in the dependecies array, to track it.
+Note that I think the appropriate here would be create another useEffect where you put the state that you're concerned about in the dependencies array, to track it.

 Look at the code below, I think it was another good example to my learning process: